 The above statements are intended to describe the general nature and level of work being performed by the incumbent(s) of this job.
 They are not intended to be an exhaustive list of all responsibilities and activities required of the position.

-ACTION REQUEST - Finance

-То: Mayor and Members of Council

-March 23, 2021

-Subject: Treasurer's Statement of Remuneration Paid to
+ACTION REQUEST - Finance To: Date of Meeting: Subject: Mayor and Members of Council March 23, 2021 Treasurer's Statement of Remuneration Paid to Elected Officials

-Elected Officials

 THAT Council accepts the 2020 Treasurer's Statement of Remuneration Paid to Elected Officials.